jimsward/books/README.md

 #### Check Entry Form

 This is where new checks are entered.
 Date, account, and an amount is required.
 The amount can be a payment or a deposit but not both.
 The account must be in the accounts collection.
 Only logged in users can save an entry

+#### Check Edit Form

+Check on any entry in the check register.
+The entry will be replaced by a Check Entry Form where you can modify and save or delete the entry

 #### Search Registry Dialog